theupdateframework/specification/tuf-spec.md

   been signed by: (1) a threshold of keys specified in the trusted root metadata file (version N), and (2) a threshold of keys specified in the new root metadata file being validated (version N+1).
-If version N+1 is not signed as required, discard it and report the signature failure.
+If version N+1 is not signed as required, discard it, abort the update cycle, and report the signature failure.
 On the next update cycle, begin at step 0 and version N of the root metadata file.

   * **1.4.
 Check for a rollback attack.** The version number of the trusted root metadata file (version N) must be less than or equal to the version number of the new root metadata file (version N+1).
 Effectively, this means checking that the version number signed in the new root metadata file is indeed N+1.
-If the new root metadata file is less than the trusted metadat file, discard it and report the rollback attack.
+If the new root metadata file is less than the trusted metadata file, discard it, abort the update cycle, and report the rollback attack.
 On the next update cycle, begin at step 0 and version N of the root metadata file.

   * **1.5**.
 Note that the expiration of the new (intermediate) root metadata file does not matter yet, because we will check for it in step 1.8.